FileMeta/filemeta.github.io/MetaTag.md

 In **plain form**, the value is a series of one or more non-whitespace and non-quote characters.
 The value is terminated by whitespace or by the end of the document.

-In **quoted form**, the value is given by a quotation mark followed by zero or more non-quote characters and terminated with another quotation mark.
+In **quoted form**, the value is given by a full quotation mark (") followed by zero or more non-quote characters and terminated with another quotation mark.
 Newlines and other whitespace are permitted within the quoted text.
 A pair of quotation marks in the text, with nothing between, is interpreted as a single quotation mark in the value and does not terminate the value.

 All text that doesn't match the metatag pattern is the content of the text stream and is *not* metadata.
 Therefore, it should be ignored by a metatag extractor.